baoqger/chrisbao/source/_posts/https-certificate-anatomy.md

 Note: if you want to take a look at the full content of the above output, please refer to this online [gist file](https://gist.github.com/baoqger/d1d5792d17c4b260ca186d9d2651066b)

-Based on the format of the output, you can figure out that the content between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markes is a certificate.
+Based on the format of the output, you can figure out that the content between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers is a certificate.

 Another remarkable point is that the server returns not one, but three certificates.
-These associated certificates forms a `certificate chain`.
+These associated certificates form a `certificate chain`.
 I will examine it in future articles.
-In the current article, let's focus on the certificate itself.
+In the current post, let us focus on the certificate itself.

-As shown above, the default format of certificate is `PEM(Privacy Enhanced Mail)` which is a Base64 encoded binary format.
-We can convert it to human-readable format with `openssl`.
+As shown above, the default format of the certificate is `PEM(Privacy Enhanced Mail)`.
+PEM is a Base64 encoded binary format.
+We can convert it to a human-readable format with `openssl`.

-First, let's extract the google.com server certificate into a file named **google_com.pem**.
+First, let us extract the google.com server certificate into a file named **google_com.pem**.
 Remember to include the `BEGIN` and `END` markers, but nothing more.
 You can refer to this [file](https://gist.github.com/baoqger/8c854336118737db2cb55997ca7888c9).

 Then, run the following openssl command: